 Participants attending the MolSSI workshop should plan to travel to Blacksburg on Monday, July 20.

-Other conference attendees should plan to arrive on Wednesday, July 22.
+Other conference attendees should plan to arrive the afternoon of Wednesday, July 22.

 The conference kicks off on Wednesday night with the opening reception at Wednesday night.
 All times are in Eastern Time (EST, UTC-05:00).